Exploring Pattaya Where to Stay How to get around How to get to Pattaya

 However, there is just so much to do and we can’t emphasise that enough!
 If you’re travelling with kids, there’s 2 waterparks and a number of fun museums to keep the kids entertained.
 If you’re in Pattaya to party, that’s exactly what you can do all night long!

-To sum Pattaya up in a sentence, it’s a tourist-tailored and lively city.
+To sum Pattaya up in a sentence, it’s a tourist-tailored, lively city.

 Pattaya is full of resorts that are scattered widely throughout the city.

-If you’re looking for a pool-side holiday where the sunbed is your new home, it may be worth staying further outside of Pattaya.
+If you’re looking for a pool-side holiday where the sunbed is your new home, it may be worth staying further outside of the city.
 Doing this can mean you get a lot more for your money or a comfier sunbed!

 For those that like to spend their time exploring, then location is a bit more important for you.
 Here’s a short overview of the different areas where you can stay in Pattaya: